-Packaging returned for recycling via our drop off bins should be ‘empty and dry’.
+Packaging returned for recycling via our drop off bins should be ‘empty, clean and dry’.
 If you want to recycle bags and wrapping from foods give the bag a quick rinse, then turn it inside out to air dry overnight before popping it in with other collected plastic packaging.

 You can find your nearest participating supermarket or store by using the Store Locator on our website.

 Absolutely.
-We accept carrier bags and all forms of soft plastic packaging from all brands.
+We accept all forms of soft plastic packaging from all brands.

 We encourage you to bring back the packaging from those brands that are helping fund this programme and to encourage other brands to participate to make sure this recycling service is successful.

 Yes, the thin foil-like plastic sleeves and packets that some biscuits, chocolate bars, crackers and chips come in are fine to be recycled – as a rule of thumb we accept plastic that scrunches up and doesn’t bounce back.

 No, when it comes to biscuit packaging, it’s only the soft plastic wrapper that we can accept for recycling.
-The tray that the biscuits sit in is classified as rigid and should therefore be disposed of with the rest of your rigid (hard plastics) recycling in your council’s kerbside collection.
+The tray that the biscuits sit in is classified as rigid.

 Small paper labels can be left on.
 They don’t need to be cut off.
 If the label/paper covers the majority of the item, then it should be left out.